josephyaduvanshi/TELEGRAM_F1_VISA_NOTIFIER/README.md

     python main.py

+if you want to run the script in the background in ubuntu server, you can use the following command.

+    nohup python main.py &

+if you are using python 3.7 or above, you can just replace the python with python3 in the above commands.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.